Bachelor of Science

 The program is designed to prepare students for employment in business, industry and government immediately after graduation.
 In addition to traditional employment opportunities in science, technology and industry, students are also prepared for jobs in actuarial sciences, systems analysis and financial mathematics that are expected to grow rapidly.

-The three concentrations provide students opportunities for in-depth research and internships that will prepare them for a variety of careers:
+Three concentrations provide students opportunities for in-depth research and internships that will prepare them for a variety of careers.

 Mathematics Teacher Certification

 This concentration is for students interested in teaching mathematics at the secondary level, grades 8-12.
 With a major in mathematics, they will also be prepared to enter the broader workforce and to pursue graduate or professional school.